 That marriage between simplicity and multiplayer gameplay is where the promise of HTML5 games truly lies.
 HTML games are becoming so good that players will soon be able to open their browser and get a gaming experience just as good as if they were playing an AAA title on a costly console or a high-spec computer.

 HTML5 technology also enables the possibility of multi-gaming platforms.
 Under this model, users would have just one app that contains multiple games, all of which would be updated by developers without requiring any action from the user.
 This kind of configuration, where a world of content is available through a single, convenient “super app” (similar to cloud-based software) is something we’ve already seen with television and video thanks to services like Netflix and Youtube.

 HTML5’s position today as one of the world’s leading game programming languages belies its somewhat slow ascent to glory.
 First introduced in 2008, it was immediately seen as a potential competitor to Flash, the multimedia platform from Adobe that had slowly come to dominate the web after its creation in the 90s.

 But HTML5 was unable to unseat Flash straightaway.
 As the early frontrunner when it came to developing online games, the Adobe platform made it easy for creators to build rich 2D and 3D environments.
 Innovations such as Adobe Scout and Flare3D refined Flash further and simplified parts of the design process.
 Could HTML games ever compete?

 Jobs closed out his letter with a prediction, writing, “new open standards created in the mobile era, such as HTML5, will win on mobile devices (and PCs too).”
-As was recently well-publicised, Flash finally went universally out of service at the end of 2020, with even Adobe admitting that its retirement was due.
+As was recently well-publicized, Flash finally went universally out of service at the end of 2020, with Adobe even admitting that its retirement was due.
 As Jobs predicted, HTML5’s moment appears to have arrived and it’s becoming the new standard for online experiences, gaming among them.